Amendments under the European Patent Convention: Article 123(1) EPC: Procedural framework for amendments

-Article 123(2) EPC
+Article 123(2) EPC: General substantive requirements for amendments

+Overview

 Article 123(2) EPC provides that a European patent application, or European patent, may not be amended (both before and after grant) in such a way that it contains subject-matter which extends beyond the content of the application as filed.
 In other words, an amendment cannot go beyond the original disclosure of the application.
-The amended subject-matter must be directly and unambiguously derivable (i.e., clearly and unambiguously derivable) from the content of the application as filed.
+The amended subject-matter must be directly and unambiguously derivable (i.e., clearly and unambiguously derivable), for a skilled person, "using common general knowledge, and seen objectively and relative to the date of filing," from the content of the application as filed.
+"After the amendment the skilled person may not be presented with new technical information."
+This test is often referred to as the "gold standard" for assessing compliance with Article 123(2) EPC at the EPO.
 "The underlying idea of Art.
 123(2) EPC is that an applicant should not be allowed to improve his position by adding subject-matter not disclosed in the application as filed, which would give him an unwarranted advantage and could be damaging to the legal security of third parties relying on the content of the original application (...)."
 This legal provision illustrates the importance accorded by the Convention to the content of a European patent application as filed –i.e. on the filing date– in respect of its legal effects.

-The provisions of Article 123(2) EPC do not concern whether amendments have introduced an expression not present in the application as filed, but whether the amendments have introduced subject-matter extending beyond the content of the application as filed.
+Article 123(2) EPC does not concern whether amendments have introduced an expression not present in the application as filed, but whether the amendments have introduced subject-matter extending beyond the content of the application as filed.
 In other words, the only relevant question is whether the skilled person is confronted, in the amended version of the application or the patent, with additional technical information compared to the technical information contained in the application as filed.
 If so, Article 123(2) EPC is violated.

 An extension of the subject-matter of the European patent beyond the content of the application as filed is a ground of opposition, and revocation.